SumitNegi7/ManufacAnalyticsProject/README.md

 How to Install🚀

- 📽  Clone the Project and run yarn install to install backend dependencies.
+ 📽  Clone the Project cd to ManufacAnalyticsProject yarn install to install backend dependencies.

  ⛓   cd to my-app(i.e, frontend folder) and install dependencies by yarn install.